MikeGuantonio/mikeguantonio.github.io/_posts/2020-05-03-using-the-pomodoro-technique.md

   This is very important.
 The entire point of a pomodoro is to do deep work.
 Spending time figuring out what you are going to do is time lost.

+## Estimation

+One thing that I happened to left out was the amount of estimation that is required to make this effective.
+You could just set a timer and work for short bursts and find some amount of success.
+The real added benefit is to define the work and then map that work to a timer.
+You will not only get more work done, but it will also be deeply focused on the outcome.
+This allows me to batch tasks such as taking out the trash, doing dishes, and running the vacuum.
+Before I started applying this technique, those were three different tasks that would take a total of 15 minutes each.
+Once I tied them to the technique I was able to see that I could take a total of 25 minutes most of the time and cross all three tasks off of my list.
+This helped me to get more work done, but it also helped to break down my mental barriers to doing this kind of work.
+Knowing that it takes 5 minutes to clean my bathroom is something that is easier to swallow than seeing the task ```clean bathroom``` and have no idea how long that will take.

+I would recommend doing the timer portion first and get into that groove.
+Once you are comfortable using that technique start trying to use estimation portion.

 ## But What About Communication!?

 In my perfect world, I have sealed myself off from people to do deep work for a large amount of time.
 I let all of my communications be asynchronous so I can focus on the task at hand and I take breaks on a cadence.
 How is this productive?
 For me, this has been the most effective way to use my time.
 I know what I have to do and I can devote all my time to that one task.
 So instead of wasting the time of figuring out what to do, I already know and I can just focus on the doing.